 He wrote, "The Constitution of the Republic should make provision for medical freedom.
 To restrict the art of healing to one class of men and deny equal privilege to others will constitute the Bastille of medical science.
 All such laws are un-American and despotic.
 They are vestiges of monarchy and have no place in a republic. "

-Wilk CA. Medicine, monopolies and malice.New York: Avery Publishing Group 1996;53.
+Wilk CA. Medicine, monopolies and malice.New York: Avery Publishing Group 1996;53.and

 ER Booth, History of Osteopathy and Twentieth Century Medical Practice, Cincinnati: Caxton Press, 1905 (1924):312.